lubeda/appdaemon_pixelt/README.md

 The original developer provides a node-red flow to do so.

 ## Homeassistant
-I did not manage to feed data via node-red to the display so a started to develop an appdaemon class for this task.
+I did not manage to feed data via node-red to the display so i started to develop an appdaemon class for this task.
 The result is in an early stage but is working

 ### concept

-The appdaemon show on "screen" after another.
+The appdaemon show a "screen" after another.
 A screen is assembled from an json [template](https://wiki.dietru.de/books/pixel-it/page/apiscreen) to set static information like colors and a "dynamic" part the message.
-E.g. you can design a template for temperature with a special icon, text color and display duration an feed the actual value via home-assistant.
-Screennames should be unique if you update data dynamicaly
+E.g. you can design a template for temperature with a special icon, text color and display duration and feed the actual value via home-assistant.
+Screennames should be unique if you update data dynamicaly.

 ### setup